sherimickelson/LoadBalanceForCESM/README.rst

 cesm_allocation.py
 The load balncing software code is initiated in this file and the function that manages the highest level function amongst b2deg_alternative.py and cesm_allocation.py.
 This python file is the one that is run from the command line.

-Setup

 Basic Execution Instructions:
 In the command line, type cesm_allocation.py [max_tasks_to_be_allocated].
 Then proceed to type in the user responses to the inputs that are prompted.
 Wait for CESM models to build and successfully run then confirm whether load balancing software should be initiated.